drmonkeysee/ecs-scheduler/README.md

 A scheduler for executing ECS docker tasks, controlled via a JSON REST API.

-[AWS ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) makes it possible to manage and run docker containers on EC2 instances.
-Refer to the full AWS documentation to get more details on how ECS works but in short it provides two methods of container execution via tasks (a task is one or more docker containers): services and manually-run tasks.
-A service is a persistent task; it is intended for containers that run in perpetuity and if a task terminates the ECS service will spin up a new one.
-Manually-run tasks are tasks started via the ECS dashboard or AWS API; it will run until the docker container exits, at which point the task is terminated.
+[Amazon ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) makes it possible to manage and run docker containers on EC2 instances.
+An ECS task, consisting of one or more docker containers, can be run indefinitely as a service or can be launched manually as a standalone task.

-There is a third execution model in between one-off and persistent tasks: tasks that execute on a scheduled interval or when a certain environmental condition is met.
+However there is a third execution model in between one-off and persistent tasks: tasks that execute on a scheduled interval or when a certain environmental condition is met.
 These container tasks may need to perform a few seconds or a few days of work, but they do not need to run indefinitely.
-This is where ECS scheduler fits in.
-Docker containers allow you to build a series of loosely-coupled components that can a process as needed and then exit without taking up any idle resources.
+Amazon ECS does not support this natively so ECS Scheduler was created to fill that gap.
 ECS Scheduler allows you to manage the execution schedules of such ephemeral containers.
 Think of using ECS and docker in this way as a high-octane version of AWS Lambda!

 ECS Scheduler is organized as two components:

-- **webapi**: a REST web application providing the scheduler UI. this is used to create, modify, and remove scheduled jobs
+- **webapi**: a REST web application providing the scheduler UI; used to create, modify, and remove scheduled jobs
 - **scheduld**: the scheduler daemon that runs scheduled jobs and talks to ECS to start tasks

 ## Getting Started (PROVISIONAL)

-This particular version of ECS Scheduler is a nearly direct rip from the internal Openmail project and as such is designed to be run as a standalone application directly from the git repository (or rather, from the repository copied into a docker image).
+This particular version of ECS Scheduler is a nearly direct rip from the internal Openmail project and is designed to be run as a standalone application directly from the git repository (or rather, from the repository copied into a docker image).
 Later releases of this project will expose it as a pip-installable package with greater flexibility in hosting and running the scheduler components.
 In the meantime this can be run as an application script directly from the repo contents.
 A Dockerfile is also provided that sets the repository up to host in docker.

 ECS Scheduler startup is controlled through a combination of configuration files and environment variables and depends on some minimal AWS infrastructure to operate.

 Primary configuration is controlled via the contents of YAML files in the **config/** directory.
 It begins by loading the contents of **config_default.yaml** and then overlaying the contents of one of the environment-specific config files based on the `RUN_ENV` environment variable.
 For example if `RUN_ENV=test` then **config_test.yaml** and **config_default.yaml** will be combined.

 ECS Scheduler is composed of two independent components: webapi and scheduld.
-They are run as seperate processes, which one is started is controlled via the `COMPONENT_NAME` environment variable (set to either `webapi` or `scheduld`).
-In the future these will be hostable in a single process and not required to run seperately.
+They are run as seperate processes and the environment variable `COMPONENT` controls which process runs (set to either `webapi` or `scheduld`).
+In the future these will be hostable in a single process and not required to run separately.
 In the meantime they communicate to each other via an SQS queue, named under the appropriate key in one of the configuration files (see the files in **config/** for details).

 See [this link](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html) for more info on creating dead letter queues.